kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 ### Elo

-The Elo rating system, developed by [Hungarian chess master Arpad Elo](https://en.wikipedia.org/wiki/Arpad_Elo), is most well known as the basis for professional chess rankings, but has found use in determining rankings across a variety of domains.
+The Elo rating system, developed by [Hungarian chess master Arpad Elo](https://en.wikipedia.org/wiki/Arpad_Elo), is most well-known as the basis for professional chess rankings, but has found use in determining rankings across a variety of domains.

 In the Elo system, every participant has a rating $$R$$ determined by their prior matchups, used to predict the score of an upcoming match between $$a$$ and $$b$$: